bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 As measures of the intrinsic bias of the models we have:
 - SEAT and WEAT
+- StereoSet

+As measures of the extrinsic bias of the models we have:
+- Bias NLI - Incomplete

 There are some shared scripts within the [utils](evaluation/utils/) folder:
 - [models.py](evaluation/utils/models.py) - This comes from [BiasBench](https://github.com/McGill-NLP/bias-bench) and handles loading a model